luluzhou1/alinush.github.io/_posts/refs.md

 [^MV19]: **Aggregatable Signatures from an Inner Pairing Product Argument**, by Mary Maller and Noah Vesely, *in Cryptology ePrint Archive, Report 2019/1177*, 2019, [[URL]](https://eprint.iacr.org/2019/1177)

 [^MVO91]: **Reducing Elliptic Curve Logarithms to Logarithms in a Finite Field**, by Menezes, Alfred and Vanstone, Scott and Okamoto, Tatsuaki, *in ACM STOC*, 1991, [[URL]](http://doi.acm.org/10.1145/103418.103434)

+[^MZWplus19]: **CHURP: Dynamic-Committee Proactive Secret Sharing**, by Sai Krishna Deepak Maram and Fan Zhang and Lun Wang and Andrew Low and Yupeng Zhang and Ari Juels and Dawn Song, *in Cryptology ePrint Archive, Report 2019/017*, 2019, [[URL]](https://eprint.iacr.org/2019/017)

 [^McDonald20]: **The Landscape of Pointcheval-Sanders Signatures: Mapping to Polynomial-Based Signatures and Beyond**, by Kristian L. McDonald, *in Cryptology ePrint Archive, Report 2020/450*, 2020, [[URL]](https://eprint.iacr.org/2020/450)